rastin-ghasemi/Statefule-Kodekiller/README.md

 ## 1. Environment Setup

-First, ensure your Kubernetes cluster is running, if you dont have a cluster, you can use the kodekloud free lab
+First, ensure your Kubernetes cluster is running, if you don't have a cluster, you can use the Kodekloud free lab

 ```bash
 # Verify cluster connection